oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/system_image.png)

 On the next and final dialog, check Use Host GPU.
-Doing this lets the emulator use your computers graphics card.
-This should make for a much smoother experience.
-Click #Finish#:
+The short story is that doing this lets the emulator use your computers graphics card which makes for a much smoother experience.
+The longer story is that what this does is makes it so that when a program inside the emulator uses OpenGL for graphics operations, the work goes out to your real GPU, and the result goes back into the emulator, instead of emulating a GPU (which is very slow).
+The result is a significant speed-up, because most view and canvas drawing uses OpenGL in Android ≥ 4, even in non-graphics apps.
+After that, click #Finish#:

 ![](Images/wear_device.png)